AcademicsAcademicsAcademics

 Exit Requirement – 3 Credits

-- Fieldwork – complete a total of 100 (non-credit) hours of fieldwork in elementary and secondary school libraries before their practicum experience.
-A minimum of 15 hours must be spent working with students with special needs.
+School media students must complete a total of 100 (non-credit) hours of fieldwork in elementary and secondary school libraries before their first practicum experience.
+A minimum of 15 hours must be with students with disabilities.